All Episodes

 I already do.

-I I I I'm not I I don't need to read this.
+I don't need to read this.

-I know I'm we're liberals here.
+I know we're liberals here.

-I we know what we're gonna do.
+We know what we're going to do.

 I mean, how this staff has written it, I couldn't care less.

-Well, I've I I've got to say that uh feeling the way I do about Obamacare, about the Pelosi Congress, about the out-of-control government, that people like Mr. Boehner and others, just to jump back To the other track.
+Well, I've got to say that feeling the way I do about Obamacare, about the Pelosi Congress, about the out-of-control government, that people like Mr. Boehner and others, just to jump back to the other track, they ignore our will at their own peril.

-I'm sure in addition to remembering the budget shutdown of 95, they remember losing the house in 2006.
+I'm sure, in addition to remembering the budget shutdown of 95, they remember losing the House in 2006.

-So I I know they haven't, I know they haven't forgotten that.
+So I know they haven't forgotten that.

-They they know that you are thinking, and there are people like you out there thinking the way you are.
+They know that you are thinking, and there are people like you out there thinking the way you are.

 We made our voices heard, but we did it in the proper way, not the way the other people did it just recently in Wisconsin.

-Uh yeah, that's right.
+Yep, that's right.

-Uh but you just don't know what all they have to do up there to get things done.
+But you just don't know what all they have to do up there to get things done.

 You know, it seems that they are so focused on where to deflect blame.

-I I would suggest to Mr. Boehner that perhaps he should focus more on taking credit rather than making sure he doesn't get saddled with undue blame.
+I would suggest to Mr. Boehner that perhaps he should focus more on taking credit rather than making sure he doesn't get saddled with undue blame.

 Absolutely.